Skip to Main Content

 Read on to learn more about how the Schrems II decision came about and how it changed international data transfer frameworks.

-Timeline of EU Data Law Reviews and the Schrems I Decision
+Timeline of EU data law reviews and the Schrems I decision

 The Schrems I decision was a significant victory for Maximilian Schrems in his long-running battle with U.S. technology businesses in various European courts, to have EU data privacy laws enforced more strictly.